Hey there fact fans, did you know that 50% of the wearable market is female?

 The Pebble ‘ecosystem’ does not offer an app to do any of the things I really want it to.
 There are plenty of apps but they all seem to come with caveats using maps is like trying to look at an A-Z from three miles away and all the bus time apps seem to be US only.
 Pretty much everything requires your phone to be on and in Bluetooth range.

 PEBBLE TIME ROUND VERDICT

 The main problem with the Pebble Time Round is that it is a smartwatch.
 As smartwatches go, it is a smartwatch that I like and don’t mind wearing.
 It’s easy to use, it looks quite nice on my wrist, it doesn’t bother me when I don’t want it to.
-So if what you’re after a ₹13,599 smartwatch is the odd notification and something you’re not ashamed to be seen in, then it’s a good option.
+So if what you’re after from a RM1,065 smartwatch is the odd notification and something you’re not ashamed to be seen in, then it’s a good option.

 For all its bells and whistles, the Pebble Time Round’s number one skill seems to be timekeeping.
 A watch that tells the time.
 In 2015.
 Who would have thought it?